JavaScript Frameworks Overview: React vs Vue

 Since ReactJS web applications are pure JavaScript, coders can use traditional methods of organizing code to make the project more scalable.
 React is an excellent framework for creating scalable user interfaces combined with the concept of virtual DOM and component reusability.

-As a lightweight framework, devs prefer Vue for small web apps rather than scalable ones.
-However, Vue.js can extend the project with its flexible tools.
-It may be hard to believe that Vue is scalable to a certain extent.
-It is possible by splitting a Vue application into multiple repositories to scale the application as needed conveniently.
-Since the architecture is dynamic, scalability with Vue is achieved by using web packages and mixing elements provided by Vue to overcome code extension limitations.
+However, when it comes to a lightweight framework, devs prefer Vue, especially for small web apps, rather than scalable ones.
+Nonetheless, Vue.js can extend the project with its flexible tools.
+The scalability of Vue is possible by splitting a Vue application into multiple repositories to scale the application as needed conveniently.
+Since the architecture is dynamic, scalability with Vue is also achieved by using web packages and mixing elements Vue provides to overcome code extension limitations.

 blank